csmart/git_info/tips.md

 ## Find parent commit which is common to multiple branches

-Sometimes it's useful to find the common parent commit between to branches, before they both went their own way.
+Sometimes it's useful to find the common parent commit between two branches, before they both went their own way.
 This can be any commit or branch, such as local master and remote master.